-- 7.1 Any member of staff or student who undertakes 'Regulated Activity' (as defined in the Safeguarding Vulnerable Groups Act 2006 and amended by the Protection of Freedoms Act 2012) with children or adults at risk as part of their role will be checked for relevant criminal convictions in line with government guidance, prior to that work taking place. - 7.2 The University takes a risk assessment-based approach to the recruitment of staff and reporting of concerns (through conducting appropriate recruitment checks), to ensure that unsuitable people are prevented from working with children and adults at risk.
-Students are required to disclose criminal convictions under the provisions of the Criminal Convictions Policy. - 7.3 The University will cover the costs associated with gaining a DBS (standard or enhanced) check for those staff roles requiring one, which have been identified through the University's DBS flowchart (Appendix 1 of the Falmouth University Criminal Records Check Policy).
-Human Resources will provide advice and assistance as to how, when and whom this would apply. - 7.4 Some students undertake activities as part of their accredited studies which may necessitate the completion of a DBS check, as per the guidance of the partner organisation or external agency with whom the students is working (e.g. a school).
-In
+- 7.1 Any member of staff or student who undertakes 'Regulated Activity' (as defined in the Safeguarding Vulnerable Groups Act 2006 and amended by the Protection of Freedoms Act 2012) with children or adults at risk as part of their role will be checked for relevant criminal convictions in line with government guidance, prior to that work taking place. - 7.2 The University takes a risk assessment-based approach to the recruitment of staff and reporting of concerns (through conducting appropriate recruitment checks), to ensure that applicants with a criminal record incompatible with working with children and adults at risk are prevented from doing so.
+Students are required to disclose criminal convictions under the provisions of the Criminal Convictions Policy, available in the document library. - 7.3 The University will cover the costs associated with gaining a DBS (standard or enhanced) check for those staff roles requiring one, which have been identified through the

+University's Criminal Records Check Policy.
+The People & Culture Department will provide advice and assistance as to how, when and whom this would apply.

-- these instances, financial responsibility for payment for a DBS check will lie with the individual student, although voluntary roles may not be charged. - 7.5 The University may also require a DBS check because of a risk assessment on any activity as part of additional identified controls.
+- 7.4 Some students undertake activities as part of their accredited studies which may necessitate the completion of a DBS check, as per the guidance of the partner organisation or external agency with whom the students is working (e.g. a school).
+In these instances, financial responsibility for payment for a DBS check will lie with the individual student, although voluntary roles may not be charged. - 7.5 The University may also require a DBS check because of a risk assessment on any activity as part of additional identified controls.